Norman Grubb

 Norman Percy Grubb MC (2 August 1895 – 15 December 1993) was a British Christian missionary and Evangelist, writer, and theological teacher.

 Biography

 Early life

 Grubb was born in Hampstead, England, the son of an Anglican vicar.
+His brother Kenneth Grubb was born in 1900; Kenneth went on to become a missionary, director of a government department and president of the Church Missionary Society.

-He was educated at Marlborough College, an English Public School before joining the British Army as a lieutenant in World War I. He received the Military Cross for meritorious action.
+Norman Grubb was educated at Marlborough College, an English Public School before joining the British Army as a lieutenant in World War I. He received the Military Cross for meritorious action.
 After the war, in which he was wounded in one leg, he went to Trinity College, Cambridge.
 Later he married Pauline Studd, the daughter of the famous British cricketer and missionary to Africa C.T.
 Studd.
 He left for the Belgian Congo with Pauline in 1920 to follow in the footsteps of his father-in-law, having not yet completed his final term at Cambridge.